Jennifer Rankin

-Jennifer Rankin (born Jennifer Mary Haynes) (18 November 1941 – 8 December 1979) was an Australian poet and playwright.
+Jennifer Rankin (born Jennifer Mary Haynes) (28 November 1941 – 8 December 1979) was an Australian poet and playwright.

 Early life and education

 Jennifer Mary Haynes was born in Chatswood, New South Wales, on 28 November 1941.
 She grew up in Sydney and went to Ravenswood Methodist School.
 She then studied English and psychology at University of Sydney, graduating with a Bachelor of Arts in 1962.
 At university, she was affiliated with the Downtown Push, "a loose group of artists, bohemians, and libertarians which included Clive James and Germaine Greer".
 She later completed a Diploma of Education at UNE in 1968.
-She worked mainly in education in Australia and England.

 Writing

-Her first surviving poems date from 1969, her first play, untitled, from 1973.
-Some of her plays, there are eight in all, were produced for stage and radio during her lifetime.
-She received an Australia Council Senior Literary Fellowship in 1978 and had two books of poems published, the first, Ritual Shift was published in 1976.
+Her first surviving poems date from 1969; her first play, untitled, from 1973.
+Some of her plays (there are eight in all), were produced for stage and radio during her lifetime.
+She received an Australia Council Senior Literary Fellowship in 1978 and had two books of poems published.
+The first, Ritual Shift, was published in 1976.
 Her Collected Poems was edited posthumously by Judith Rodriguez and published in 1990.